A Boulder Running Tradition

 We have revived the spirit of the original race.
 The double-loop course is spectator-friendly and not quite as hilly as the original.
 The festive mood and runner-centered approach remain.
 The race expo will include some of your favorite local and national brands; the post-race party, headlined by Avery Brewing Company, and including food from Niwot Market, Savory Cuisines and more, will allow runners to refuel and relax with friends, family and fellow-athletes.
 Local companies Skratch Labs and V-Fuel provide on-course nutrition.

-The 2018 Boulder Backroads Marathon, Half Marathon and 10k are USATF-sanctioned road races held north of Boulder, framed by the majestic Colorado Front Range foothills.
+The 2019 Boulder Backroads Half Marathon and 10k are USATF-sanctioned road races held north of Boulder, framed by the majestic Colorado Front Range foothills.
 Marathon and Half marathon runners begin at the Boulder Reservoir and travel out through the rural countryside of Boulder County on mostly dirt roads and quiet lanes on a loop course.
 You'll pass farms, cottonwood groves, prairie dogs and ponds, returning to the reservoir along the Northern Colorado canal and across the north and south dams.
-Half marathoners finish alongside the shores of the Reservoir, while marathoners continue past the finish to run the loop again.
-The half marathon finish also serves as the hand-off zone for relay racers.
-Runners receive support from over 100 volunteers staffing seven aid stations along the course.
+Half marathoners finish alongside the shores of the Reservoir, and all runners receive support from over 100 volunteers staffing seven aid stations along the course.